Rare-Event Simulation of Outage Probability in GSC/MRC Systems under Rician Fading: Problem Formulation

 \section{Problem Formulation}

 Consider a SIMO system with $M$ receive antennas, out of which only $m\leq M$ antennas can be utilized.
 The set of $m$ antennas is chosen so that the SNR is optimized.
-This is equivalent to maximizing the sum of $m$ squared moduli of channel gains, i.e., applying MRC to the smaller set.
+In case of known channel state information (CSI), this is equivalent to maximizing the sum of $m$ squared moduli of channel gains, i.e., applying MRC to the smaller set.
 Under Rician fading, the channel gains follow non-central complex normal distributions.
-Assuming the independence and equivariance of channel gains, we are interested in evaluating the OP for small thresholds, i.e., in the case of an outage being a rare event.
-Let $\rv{h}=[\rs{h}_1,\ldots,\rs{h}_M]$ be the vector of channel gains, which are assumed to independently follow equivariant complex normal distributions: Write $\dv{\mu}=[\mu_1,\ldots,\mu_M]^T$.
+We are interested in evaluating the OP for small thresholds, i.e., in the case of an outage being a rare event.
+Let $\rv{h}=[\rs{h}_1,\ldots,\rs{h}_M]^T$ be the vector of arbitrarily correlated complex normal channel gains: Write $\dv{\mu}=[\mu_1,\ldots,\mu_M]^T$, and $\Sigma=(\rho_{ij}\sigma_i\sigma_j)_{1\leq i,j \leq M}$ with $\rho_{ii}=1$.
+Assume the covariance matrix $\dmt{\Sigma}$ is nonsingular.

 Let $\mathcal{S}$ be the sought event of outage, i.e., where maximization is over the $m$-subsets of indices $\{j_1,\ldots,j_m\}\subset \{1,2,\ldots,M\}$, and $\gamma_{\mathrm{th}}$ denotes the threshold (scaled) SNR.
-To simplify the notation, we will write Evidently, we have The probability density function (PDF) of $\rs{X}_i$ is given by The chosen channel distribution corresponds to a Rician fading scenario in which the power of the scattered paths, $\sigma_i=1/\sqrt{2}$, is identical across all channels and the power of the direct component, $\nu_i=|\mu_i|$, is allowed to vary.
-Normalizing the scattering powers is equivalent to the equivariance of the channel gains $\rs{h}_i$.
-Note that the Rice fading has another representation in which, the $K$-factors are $K_i=|\mu_i|^2$ and total powers are $\Omega_i=|\mu_i|^2+1$, again for $i=1,2,\ldots,M$.
-In this representation, equivariance corresponds to a constant ratio $\Omega_i/(K_i+1)$.

-Sorting the squared moduli in decreasing order the outage event can be clearly rewritten as \footnote{The first expression presents the OP as the CDF of a quadratic multiform with diagonal matrices, while the second utilizes order statistics} where \(\rv{X}=[\rs{X}_1,\ldots,\rs{X}_M]\).
+To simplify the notation, we will write Sorting the squared moduli in decreasing order the outage event can be clearly rewritten as \footnote{The first expression presents the OP as the CDF of a vector of quadratic forms with diagonal matrices, while the second utilizes order statistics} where \(\rv{X}=[\rs{X}_1,\ldots,\rs{X}_M]\).
 Let $P=\mathbb{P}(\mathcal{S})$ be the sought probability of outage.